Altaaaaaaa/mutsig-analysis-for-tf/README.md

 **Node_classification**

 * input: gene expression data
+* output: file as a result of node classification
 * variable:
   * [pos or neg] => Enter the group for which you want to proceed node classification (pos or neg)
   * [tg divided into two groups] => As a result of correlation analysis based on gene expression, it means tf-tg data divided into positive and negative.